Read Ludwig Wittgenstein with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Ludwig Wittgenstein’s 7 greatest contributions to philosophy.

-The central claim is this: Ludwig Wittgenstein’s contributions to philosophy are vast and varied, fundamentally shifting how language, thought, and their interconnections are understood.
+In plain terms: Ludwig Wittgenstein’s contributions to philosophy are vast and varied, fundamentally shifting how language, thought, and their interconnections are understood.

-The added historical insight is that Ludwig Wittgenstein is best read as a method of pressure, not only as a set of theses.
+Ludwig Wittgenstein is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Picture Theory of Language